ahacking/to_json/README.md

  + Why?

 ### ToJson vs ROAR
- + `extend` your model instances and invalidates the Ruby method cache (a perfomance killer).
+ + ROAR `extend`s your model instances and invalidates the Ruby method cache which is a perfomance killer
- + Requires lambdas in the serializer class, if using ROAR's decorator approach to avoid the extend problem
+ + If using ROAR's decorator approach to avoid the extend problem you must use lambdas in the serializer class
  + Tries to be declarative
  + Very limited control over expression of JSON structure
  + ROAR provides bi-directional serialization
- + Explicit support for JSON+HAL, but see ToJSON example below
+ + Explicit support for JSON+HAL, but see ToJson example below

 ### ToJson vs JSONBuilder
  + JSONBuilder is very slow (but not as slow as Jsonify)